SorayaEzazipour/SorayaEzazipour/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

-My name is Soraya Ezazipour
 ========================================================================================================================================

-Industrial Engineering Ph.D. student, Specializing in operations research, with expertise in combinatorial optimization, integer programming, network optimization, and machine learning.
+My name is Soraya Ezazipour, an industrial engineering Ph.D. student, specializing in operations research, with expertise in combinatorial optimization, integer programming, network optimization, and machine learning.

 * ✉️  You can contact me at sezazip@okstate.edu, ezazipour@gmail.com
 * ⚡  I am currently work on solving combinatorial optimization problems in networks, with applications in political redistricting